 - How does social media feel like a tool for you?

 - Where, online, do you feel fearful or insecure?

-I also encourage parents to share their own responses to these questions.
-This is a sweet, authentic, and inclusive way of modeling healthy behaviors for social media and technology usage.
-It is also a pathway to relating to our children, acknowledging that we, too, are challenged by social norms and pressures of the internet.
+As it feels relevant, I also encourage you to share your own BRIEF responses to these questions.
+This can be an authentic and inclusive way of modeling healthy boundaries with social media.
+Equally importantly, this can be a simple way to relate to your teenager.
+It is helpful to acknowledge that you, too, are challenged by social norms and pressures of the internet.

 - What types of things do you need your phone for on a daily basis?

 - How long do you think you’d like to be on your phone for socialization each day?

 - What time should screens be put away so we can get the rest we need?